entando/entando-docs/vuepress/docs/next/docs/create/component-gen-overview.md

 ### Accelerate Development

-- Begin with running software: By automating the creation of microservices and micro frontends, the user is able to bypass the manual development required to build the default configuration of an Entando project.
+- Begin with running software: By automating the creation of microservices and micro frontends, the developer is able to bypass the manual steps that would have been required to build the default configuration of an Entando project.
 - Customize as desired: The generated code is ready to be further developed and modified to enable features and capabilities.
 - Avoid a learning curve: The Entando Blueprint uses standard tools, technologies, and patterns that can be consumed by developers who are not familiar with the underlying technology.